CS3219-AY2425S1/cs3219-ay2425s1-project-g26/backend/ai-service/README.md

 1. Navigate to the main folder (/cs3219-ay2425s1-project-g26).

-2. Run the following command to build the service: <br>
+2. Run the following command to build the services: <br>
  `docker compose up --build`

-3. Once the docker container is up, open a new terminal and run the following command: <br>
+3. Once the docker container is running, open a new terminal and run the following command: <br>
   `docker exec -it cs3219-ay2425s1-project-g26-ollama-1 ollama pull llama3.2`

-4. Wait for the download to complete and the AI service should be ready for use.
+4. Wait for the download to complete and the AI service will be ready for use.

 <br>